Available with 3D Analyst license.

 The performance of the ArcGIS 3D Analyst extension is dependent on the type of graphics card that is used.
 The 3D Analyst requires OpenGL-compatible graphics cards, as OpenGL technology is used for 3D display in the ArcGlobe and ArcScene applications.
-In the past five years, there has been tremendous growth in the availability of OpenGL graphics cards due to the increased use of OpenGL in consumer games.
-While Esri cannot possibly test all these graphics cards, direction on what to look for in a graphics card is provided below.
+The availability of OpenGL graphics cards has grown due to the increased use of OpenGL in consumer games.
+While Esri cannot test all these graphics cards, direction on what to look for in a graphics card is provided below.

 Which graphics card should I buy?